 Capsaicin may have a positive effect on hair growth.
 Although not overwhelming, the results are conclusive.
 For example, there was a study performed on the effects of capsaicin intake on hair growth in mice and in humans who simultaneously suffered from alopecia (hair loss).

 The human study group that was given 6mg/day of capsaicin and 75 mg/day of isoflavone experienced hair growth after 5 months of oral administration.
 The study suggested that a combination of capsaicin and isoflavone may increase IGF-1 levels in hair follicles and promote hair growth.
-Thus, for those suffering from alopecia, men and women may include a regimen of capsaicin and isoflavone supplements.
+Thus, for those suffering from alopecia, men and women may benefit by including a regimen of capsaicin and isoflavone supplementation.

 The amount of capsaicin in a chili pepper is measured by the Scoville Heat Scale, founded by chemist, Wilbur Scoville in 1912.
 The scale measures how much a pepper oil extract needs to be sugar-water diluted until its heat is no longer detected.
 Sriracha measures 1,000 – 2,500 Scoville Heat Units (SHU).
-Ripened Sriracha measures on the upper end of Jalapeno peppers – 2,500 – 8,000 SHU.
-While Sriracha is “hot,” it isn’t as strong as other hot sauces on the market for example scotch bonnet, or capsaicin-rich habanero peppers (which can measure anywhere between 150,000-350,000 SHUs).
+Ripened Sriracha measures on the upper end of jalapeño peppers – 2,500-8,000 SHU.
+While Sriracha is “hot,” it isn’t as strong as other hot sauces on the market – for example those containing scotch bonnet, or capsaicin-rich habanero peppers (which can measure anywhere between 150,000-350,000 SHUs).
 At this time, the Bhut Jolokia chili pepper holds the distinction of being the world’s hottest chili pepper.
 The Chile Pepper Institute of New Mexico State University reported that the capsaicin content of the Bhut Jolokia measures over 1,000,000 SHUs.
 Pure Capsaicin measures 16,000,000 SHUs.

 (Note: 100 mg of chili powder contains 0.13 mg of capsaicin.
 One tablespoon of ground chili pepper would contain anywhere between 0.8 mg and 480 mg of capsaicin.)